hifi-finance/docs/README.md

 # Hifi Docs

-Contributing to the HIFI docs is a great way to get involved in the Hifi dev community and help other devs along the way.
+Contributing to the Hifi docs is a great way to get involved in the Hifi dev community and help other devs along the way.

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.